Letting People Down In The Workplace Is Just Fine, Actually

 It sounds like a no-brainer, but when asked what pushes them to work overtime, the resounding response from friends and colleagues was just that: the idea of letting those around them down.

 In 2022, we're dealing with a lot of understaffed workplaces.
-After the pandemic forced many companies to cut costs, and in many cases, let go of heaps of staff, resource scarcity was not just a myth imposed onto junior workers, but a reverberation of what we could clearly see happening around the world.
+After the pandemic forced many companies to cut costs, and in many cases, let go of heaps of staff, for those of us still lucky to have work, resource scarcity was not just a myth imposed onto junior workers, but a reverberation of what we could clearly see happening around the world.
 Over 114 million jobs were lost in 2020, according to the International Labour Organisation — and those were just the ones reported.
-So anyone that had a job was really just focused on keeping it.
-But even now, as we learn to live with the coronavirus, we're still seeing burnout skyrocket due to insurmountable workloads, inflexibility and excessive hours.
+Anyone that had a job was really just focused on keeping it.
+But even now, as we learn to live with COVID, we're still seeing burnout skyrocket due to insurmountable workloads, inflexibility, and excessive hours.

 A situation we see consistently play out is when colleagues resign or staff are let go due to declining profits, and instead of adjusting workloads or hiring replacements, working overtime to keep the business afloat becomes the norm, inadvertently convincing higher management that the job really can get done with fewer resources.
 Cue the burnout.
 Because that's what we do when we don't speak up and take on excess work out of fear of letting people down.
 We set a precedent for our colleagues and our bosses, telling them that the work is not only manageable, but that it’s what can be expected of us going forward when, really, it’s the result of us pushing ourselves past healthy limits.